 Nature Babycare is an excellent green diaper that impressed us in the lab and on babies.
-With advanced Earth-friendly features, it is arguably the closest option to cloth diapering while maintaining the ease of a disposable.
-This company and diaper are trying hard to set new environmental standards for diapers while also prioritizing your baby's health.
+With advanced Earth-friendly features, it is arguably the closest option to cloth diapering without the extra work.
+This company and its diapers are trying hard to set new environmental standards for diapers while prioritizing your baby's health.
 The best part?
 Not only is it green, but it earns the highest score for absorption in our tests, making it a top-performing option as well.

 Read review: Nature Babycare

 Babyganics is another green diaper with a soft-to-touch material that lasts as long as you need it to between changes.
 Very few users complain about durability, and this diaper impresses in its performance for absorption.
 Eco-friendliness and features that are better for the baby's health are other bonuses.